This page tells you how you can make a complaint about:

 Films, computer games, and publications

-Films, videos, computer games and certain publications (including magazines) are classified using the National Classification Scheme.
-Classification helps people decide which content might be suitable for them or their families.
+Films, videos, computer games and certain publications (including magazines) are classified under the National Classification Scheme.
+Classification helps people decide what content might be suitable for them or their families.

 For information about making a complaint about a classification decision, please visit the classification website.